sahalsajjad/tiller3/docs/Design.md

 ```

 ### Pros and Cons
+Pros
-+ Near native Performance, because no conversion of objects coming from and to DB needed
+- Near native Performance, because no conversion of objects coming from and to DB needed
-+ Easy to implement, not too much code is needed.
+- Easy to implement, not too much code is needed.
 Probably a few files are sufficient for the core functionality.
-+ Tailored `find`'s, good for performance (lookups) and amount of data (projections)
+- Tailored `find`'s, good for performance (lookups) and amount of data (projections)
-+ The general complexity of the system __decreases__, because there is no magic under the hood
+- The general complexity of the system __decreases__, because there is no magic under the hood

+Cons
 - Even most simple business or serialization logic cannot be stored in the DB any more
 - Probably a bit more code to write (lookups), but helpers can make this little effort.
 However, code will be fast!